Orange left arrow graphic.Orange right arrow graphic.

 February

 Drive to the beautiful historic city of Galle.
 Arrive and check into the Le Grand Galle Hotel.
-Late afternoon take a walking tour the old city of Galle.
+Late afternoon walking tour of the old city of Galle.

 13